Azure/azure-openapi-validator/docs/rules.md

 ### PathForTrackedResourceTypes

-For a operation, If a uri segment has subscription, it needs to have a resource group segment as well.
+For a operation, If the URI segment has a subscription, then the URI needs to have a resource group segment as well.

 Please refer to [path-for-tracked-resource-types.md](./path-for-tracked-resource-types.md) for details.